EUROPEAN UNION & AUSTRALIA Key Facts

-The population of the European Union is about 507 million.
+As of January 2013 the population of the European Union was around 507 million.

 In 2012 there were 50.2 million foreign-born people living in the EU Member States (10 per cent of the total population), with 17.2 million born in another EU Member State and 33.0 million born in a country outside the EU.

 The area of the EU is just over half that of Australia (or slightly larger than the area of Western Australia and the Northern Territory combined), yet the coastline length of the EU exceeds Australia’s.